Superbridge

 Using the built-in wallet modal

-If no external wallet providers or modal callbacks are passed, the widget sets up default providers and renders its own connect buttons and wallet selection modal.
+By default, the widget sets up wallet providers and renders its own wallet selection modal.

-• SVM — Wraps itself in a Solana ConnectionProvider and WalletProvider if none exists.
+• SVM — Wraps itself in a Solana ConnectionProvider and WalletProvider.

 • Starknet — Provides a default StarknetConfig with Braavos and Argent connectors.